amzn/style-dictionary/docs/quick_start.md

 $ style-dictionary init basic
 ```

-This command will copy over the example files found in example in this repo and then run the `style-dictionary build` command to generate the build artifacts.
+This command will copy over the example files found in the [basic example](https://github.com/amzn/style-dictionary/tree/master/examples/basic) in this repo and then run the `style-dictionary build` command to generate the build artifacts.
 You should see something like this output:
 ```
 Reading config file from ./config.json
 Building all platforms